chazlarson/Media-Scripts/Plex/README.md

 You can then copy that `active_assets` directory to the Kometa config dir ready for use.

 It keeps track of which images have been chosen on a show/movie basis [is a json file] so that when you come back the current image is highlighted.

+This script does not use anything from the `.env`, but it does make some assumptions:

 ### Assumptions:
 1. You are working with a directory of images produced by `grab-all-posters`